Dennis High School – Bishopville, South Carolina

 South Carolina | SC Picture Project | Lee County Photos | Dennis High School

 Dennis School in Bishopville was built in 1936 and stood in stark contrast to its neighboring school built the same year, Bishopville High School.
-Constructed during the heart of segregation, Dennis was intended to serve as an elementary school for the town’s African American children while Bishopville would house white high school students.
-Bishopville High School was built for $71,000 while Dennis School was built for $17,000.
+Constructed during the heart of segregation, Dennis was intended to serve as an elementary school for the town’s African American children, while Bishopville High School would house white high school students.
+Bishopville High School was built for $71,000, while Dennis School was built for $17,000.
 During this time county funding was widely disparate between black students and white students: white children were allotted $48.38 per student, while black children received only $5.68.

 The original Dennis High School, located three blocks from the new Dennis School, was a two-story wooden building that burned to the ground before the start of the 1936-1937 school year.
 Displaced, the high school students were forced to share the newly-built Dennis School with the area’s elementary students for the next 12 years.
 Dennis School then became known as Dennis High School.